CSC105-2024/G16-DebtMate/CONTRIBUTING.md

 # Contributing to DebtMate

-Thank you for your interest in contributing to DebtMate!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in DebtMate.
+At this time, we are **not accepting public contributions**.
+Only internal group members from the project team are permitted to contribute directly to this repository.

+If you are not a part of the team, you're welcome to explore the codebase, fork the repository, and use it as a reference or foundation for your own projects.

+---

 ## Table of Contents